 5. Hart’s Hill

 At this Round Lake hill, it caters to every type of tuber.
 Whether it be your first time sliding down the hill or you’re a crafty veteran, Hart’s Hill obtains a small hill and a large hill for your tubing pleasure.
-This hill is unsupervised hill, but it has lights for you night tubers.
+This incline is an unsupervised hill, but it has lights for you night tubers.
 Hart’s Hill is open daily from 9 am – 9 pm.

 6. Paulus Park

 Just because it’s a beach location doesn’t mean you can’t have fun in the snow.
 Paulus has your winter fun with not only hill for your tubing pleasure, but also an ice skating rink in this Lake Zurich location.
-The park is open daily, but is not illuminated, so Paulus closes at dark.
+The park is open daily but is not illuminated, so Paulus closes at dark.

 Your kids have a great option of going down the sled hill at Lake Villa.
-The hill with an alias known as Caboose Hill, is lit every day weather permitting between the hours of 5:30 and 10 pm.
+The hill with an alias known as Caboose, is lit every day weather permitting between the hours of 5:30 and 10 pm.
 Don’t be the caboose in the race for the bottom of the hill!

 Outside of Lake Bluff Park District Recreation Center is the beautiful Blair Park Campus.
 In the wintertime, you better believe Lake County residents grab their tubes and galoshes to slide down their tall hill.
-Blair Park’s hill is lit, so you can have some nighttime adventures going down the incline at rapid speeds until 9 pm.
+Blair Park’s hill is lit so you can have some nighttime adventures going down the incline at rapid speeds until 9 pm.

 Searching for thrills?
 You’ve found it at Mundelein’s largest hill outside of the Keith Mione Community Park and Sports Complex.
 To complement the swiftest tubing hill in Mundelein, the park also has an ice rink for open skate, hockey, and broomball!

 Warren Township has two (2) designated sled hills located at 17801 West Washington St. No other hills are maintained for sledding.
-Sledding is allowed when there is an adequate snow base during normal park hours, daily 8:00 a.m. to 9:00 p.m.
-The hills are not supervised and the user is responsible for determining if the conditions are appropriate for sledding.
+Sledding is allowed when there is an adequate snow base during regular park hours, daily 8:00 a.m. to 9:00 p.m.
+The hills are not supervised, and the user is responsible for determining if the conditions are appropriate for sledding.
 DANGER: Use hill at your own risk.
 Parents are responsible for children.
 Makeshift ramps or jumps are prohibited.
 Sledding is permitted only in designated areas, and on the sides of hill designated for sledding.